maudlcrf/maudlcrf/README.md

 ##  About Me
 Hello!
 I am Maud, a student in Business Analytics and Big Data with a passion for hospitality, luxury and mostly **service excellence**.
 My goal is to bring the world of **data & AI** to the hospitality, luxury and retail industries.
-I also lovce coding, so welcome to my GitHub profile where I share my projects, contributions, and experiences.
+I also love coding, so welcome to my GitHub profile where I share my projects, contributions, and experiences.

 ##  Projects
 - **🍜 Object Detection Modeling 🍜:** Within the *Deep Learning* course  in the Master in Business Analytics and Data Science at IE university.
 Creation of a model for object detection.
 [Access the project here](https://github.com/maudlcrf/deep_learning)